FAQ – Business Manager Master's Degree

 Yes, a foreign student can enroll in a work-study Master's program in France, but the conditions vary depending on the student's nationality:

-- EU/EEA/Switzerland: immediate integration possible on a sandwich course.
+• EU/EEA/Switzerland: immediate integration possible on a sandwich course.

 Skills & Assessment

-How is the diploma assessed?
+How is the Master's degree evaluated?

 Specializations & career opportunities